How to Become a UI Designer

 What Is UI Design?

-The “UI” in “UI design” stands for “user interface”—in other words, it’s the field of design concerning all the visual elements the users of a website, app, or piece of software (or mobile device, or even appliance) that users interact with.
+The “UI” in “UI design” stands for “user interface”—in other words, it’s the field of design concerning all the visual elements the users of a website, app, or piece of software (or mobile device, or even appliance) interact with.
 That makes UI design a close cousin of graphic design, albeit one with a few more competencies added to the repertoire.

-How Is UI Design Different from UX Design?
+How Is UI Design Different From UX Design?

 UI design is a sibling to UX (user experience) design—but with a narrower focus.
 UI design deals with individual design elements, while UX concerns a user’s entire journey from beginning to end.
 “Unlike UX Designers, who are concerned with the overall feel of the product, User Interface Designers are particular about how the product is laid out,” says Designer and Developer Lo Min Ming in Fast Company.
 “For example, a UI Designer creating an analytics dashboard might front-load the most important content at the top, or decide whether a slider or a control knob makes the most intuitive sense to adjust a graph.”